syncfusion-content/wpf-docs/wpf/DataGrid/Performance.md

 ## Adding columns efficiently

-SfDataGrid allows you to add more number of columns to [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~Columns.html) collection efficiently. `Adding` or `removing` more no of columns to collection, updates the UI for each time which negatively impact the performance.
+SfDataGrid allows you to add more number of columns to [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~Columns.html) collection efficiently.
+Adding or removing more no of columns to collection, updates the UI for each time which negatively impact the performance.

-You can improve the performance while `adding`, `removing` columns by suspending all the UI updates using [Suspend](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Columns~Suspend.html) and [Resume](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Columns~Resume.html) the updates after adding columns using `Resume` methods.
+You can improve the performance while adding, removing columns by suspending all the UI updates using [Suspend](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Columns~Suspend.html) and resume the updates after adding columns using [Resume](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Columns~Resume.html) methods.
 You have to refresh the UI using [RefreshColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.Helpers.GridHelper~RefreshColumns.html) method.

 {% tabs %}
 {% highlight c# %}